 Chanel at the Saatchi Gallery

-The Mademoiselle Privé exhibition at the Saatchi Gallery was a glamorous, interactive exhibition showing the journey through the House of Chanel’s creative journey.
+The Mademoiselle Privé exhibition at the Saatchi Gallery was a glamorous, interactive exhibition showing the House of Chanel’s creative journey.
 We worked on two areas of the showcase exhibition.

 In the Diamond Structure room, we created a cave-like structure out of two curved timber walls and a steel space frame roof.
 The external texture of the structure was designed to resemble a rough-cut diamond, in contrast with the polished jewels on display inside.